netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-vpx-ha-inc-on-azure.md

 ### Create a sample microservice application and expose it using Ingress

-The following steps show how to create a sample Apache microservice and exposes the microservice using Ingress through the Citrix ADC VPX high availability pair.
+The following steps show how to create a sample Apache microservice and exposes the microservice using Ingress through the Netscaler VPX high availability pair.

 1. Use the following command to deploy the Apache microservice: